Eating well, exercising and looking after your mental wellbeing can help with symptoms during perimenopause and menopause.

 There are vaginal moisturisers or lubricants you can get without a prescription at a pharmacy.

-You can talk to a pharmacist in private if you'd like help deciding which moisturiser is right for you.
+Talk to a pharmacist if you need help deciding which moisturiser is right for you.

 If you're using condoms during sex, do not use oil-based lubricant as this can damage condoms.
-You can use a water-based lubricant.
+Instead you can use a water-based lubricant.

-There are other treatments for vaginal dryness that a GP can prescribe, such as HRT or hormonal treatment (creams, pessaries, gel or vaginal rings).
+Other treatments your GP can prescribe for vaginal dryness include HRT or hormonal treatment (creams, pessaries, gel or vaginal rings).

-Vaginal dryness and how to treat vaginal dryness yourself
+Vaginal dryness - how to treat it yourself

 Protecting against weak bones

-Women who have been through menopause are at an increased risk of developing osteoporosis (weak bones).
+Women who have been through menopause have an increased risk of developing osteoporosis (weak bones).
 This is because of the lower level of oestrogen in the body.
-Taking HRT can reduce the risk of osteoporosis.

 You can also try to: